sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week3-bugtoberfest-abap/devtoberfest2024-week3-bugtoberfest-abap.md

 Remember to have fun and enjoy the bug hunt.
 Happy hunting!

+## Hints to count the bugs
+If the same bugs are repeated in a single line then, it's counted as 1.
+Eg: Missing multiple braces () in the same statement is considered as 1

+Every unique bug in the same line will be counted separately.

 This tutorial is part of the Devtoberfest 2024, a celebration of and for Developers.
 For more information, see the [Devtoberfest Group](https://groups.community.sap.com/t5/devtoberfest/gh-p/Devtoberfest).

 ![Devtoberfest](promo-image-kasimir-square.png)